crys-cross/ethernaut-attacks/README.md

 ## Description

 -   This will be my simple compilation of all my solutions of hacking Ethernaut Game from Openzeppelin.
 Group of codes for each chapters will be grouped below for reference.
 All this is done through EthersJS with Hardhat.
 It is using goerli network as default since at the time of making this, ethernaut uses goerli network.
+I have set my player address as the private key in the .env file.
+To run the script for any of the specific level below, type the title of the level with all lowercase and no space after editing your instance address for that level.
+Example: helloethernaut (for level 1).

 ## Levels